Date of Award

 This counter-intuitive result is driven by the inability of a social security program (with a below market internal rate of return) to improve welfare for the models mentioned above under the present demographic regime.
 The future demographic regime only reduces the internal rate of return and thus makes the program less advantageous.
 Therefore, in order to maintain utility across regimes, the pension program must be reduced.

 Harris, Timothy F., "Behavioral Life-Cycle Models Under Alternative Demographic Regimes" (2012).
 All Graduate Plan B and other Reports.
-Paper 227.
+227.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .